10 Best Dog-Friendly Beaches in Georgia 2025

 Dungeness Beach is one of the most popular dog-friendly beaches in Georgia.
 It’s situated at the border of Georgia and Florida, in the southeastern region of Cumberland Island.

-This seashore has amenities like changing rooms, showers, food concessions, etc. Pet owners must carry enough carry bags to clean off after their munchkins.
-Visitors can take part in different activities like hiking, picnics, etc. After splashing around in the water, beachgoers like visiting the boardwalks to enjoy ocean views through the binocular stands.
+This seashore has amenities like changing rooms, showers, food concessions, etc. Pet owners must carry enough bags to clean up after their pets.
+Visitors can participate in various activities, such as hiking and picnicking.
+After splashing around in the water, beachgoers like to visit the boardwalks to enjoy ocean views through the binocular stands.

 • Nearby Attractions: St. Mary’s History Walk, Ice House Museum.